ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 Most anatomical scattering models use one of these three-dimensional representations:

-- 3D triangulated surface mesh,
+- 3D triangulated surface meshes,
-- dorsal and ventral outline,
+- dorsal and ventral outlines,
-- 3D grid of cuboids (voxels).
+- 3D grids of cuboids (voxels).

 The echoSMs data structure provides the means to store each of these (see table below).
 Some models can use multiple shapes for a single specimen (e.g., a fish body and swimbladder) and this is achieved with multiple shapes per specimen.
 Additional shape formats can be added as required (e.g., 3D shapes defined by tetrahedrons, as used by the [TetraScatt](https://doi.org/10.1115/1.4067286) scattering model).